KQM-git/TCL/evidence/mechanics/combat/field-buffs.md

 Total hitlag time: 1.5 seconds

-Total length of E field: ~10 seconds
+Total length of E field: ~10 seconds (which matches with the duration of Chongyun's Field)

 **Significance:** Hitlag extension should be ignored when considering Bennett/Chongyun's infusion field uptime.